 On October 21, 2015, a purported stockholder of the Company filed a putative class action lawsuit in the U.S. District Court for the District of Massachusetts, against the Company and Thomas E. Hughes, captioned Aviad Bessler v.
 Zafgen, Inc. and Thomas E. Hughes, No. 1:15-cv-13618.
 An amended complaint was filed on February 22, 2016.
 The amended complaint alleges violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and SEC Rule 10b-5 based on allegedly false and misleading statements and omissions regarding the Company's clinical trials for its drug beloranib.
-The lawsuit seeks, among other things, unspecified compensatory damages in connection with the Company's allegedly inflated stock price between June 19, 2014 and October 16, 2015, as a result of those allegedly false and misleading statements, as well as punitive damages, interest, attorneys' fees and costs.
-On April 7, 2016, the Company filed a motion to dismiss the amended complaint.
 On August 9, 2016, the District Court granted the motion to dismiss and dismissed the amended complaint with prejudice.
-On August 12, 2016, plaintiffs filed a notice of appeal to the First Circuit Court of Appeals and, on October 26, 2016, they filed their opening brief in support of the appeal.
-The Company is unable to predict the ultimate outcome of this action and therefore cannot estimate possible losses or ranges of losses, if any.
+On August 12, 2016, plaintiffs filed a notice of appeal to the First Circuit Court of Appeals and on April 7, 2017, the dismissal with prejudice was affirmed.

 The Company may periodically become subject to other legal proceedings and claims arising in connection with ongoing business activities, including claims or disputes related to patents that have been issued or that are pending in the field of research on which the Company is focused.
-Other than the above action, the Company is not aware of any other material claims as of September 30, 2016.
+The Company is not aware of any material claims as of March 31, 2017.

-9. Retirement Plan
+8. Retirement Plan